heshandevaka/XRIGHT/README.md

 ## An Example Implementation

-Here we provide exmsple implementations of ALRIGHT and MAXRIGHT, using [Pythia-1b](https://huggingface.co/EleutherAI/pythia-1b) model.
+Here we provide example implementations of ALRIGHT and MAXRIGHT, using [Pythia-1b](https://huggingface.co/EleutherAI/pythia-1b) model.
 First, we need to train the reference policy that will be needed for the DPO objective.
 This can be trained by

 ```bash
 learning_rate=5e-5